tom1209-netizen/vit-tiny-accelerator/README.md

 - **Data Output:** Produces an AXI-Stream (axis_0) containing the INT32 accumulator results, which is fed to the requant_in_mux.
 - **Synchronization:** Asserts tile_done to the gemm_done_demux once it has finished processing the current tile, signaling it is ready for new data.

+More detailed implementation documentation can be found in [GEMM docs](./fpga/docs/gemm_core.md)

 ### 6.6 Residual

 **Purpose:** Performs the element-wise addition required for skip connections ($X_{out} = \text{Layer}(X_{in}) + X_{in}$).